LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

    Returns the specified region of elements from a Java double array in a Lasso staticarray.
 It takes a ``jobject`` of the array, an integer for the start index of the array region, and an integer specifying the number of elements.
    See the documentation for more information:
    `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp6212>`_

 .. member:: java_jnienv->SetBooleanArrayRegion(...)

-   Replaces the specified portion of a Java boolean array with the values specified in a Lasso static array.
+   Replaces the specified portion of a Java boolean array with the values specified in a Lasso staticarray.
 It takes a ``jobject`` of the array, an integer for the start index of the array region, an integer specifying the numer of elements to replace, and a staticarray containing the values to use.
    See the documentation for more information:
    `<http://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/functions.html#wp22933>`_

 .. member:: java_jnienv->SetByteArrayRegion(...)

-   Replaces the specified portion of a Java byte array with the values specified in a Lasso static array.
+   Replaces the specified portion of a Java byte array with the values specified in a Lasso staticarray.
 It takes a ``jobject`` of the array, an integer for the start index of the array region, an integer specifying the numer of elements to replace, and a staticarray containing the values to use.
 See the documentation for more information: